bw-math/bw-math/source/assignments/projects/03_NORMALITY.rst

 Ideal Plots
 -----------

-The *ideal* distribution is another word the *population* distribution.
+The *ideal* distribution is another word for the *population* distribution.
 The Normal ``object`` in **Python** has a function for calculating the density of the Normal curve at a point.
 This allows us to plot the *ideal* distribution over top of the sample distribution to see how they compare.

 .. math::